surniaulula/wpsso-breadcrumbs/readme.txt

 == Upgrade Notice ==

-= 1.6.0-dev.6 =
+= 1.6.0 =

-(2018/10/03) Added a filter to disable the default Schema BreadcrumbList markup from WooCommerce.
+(2018/10/04) Added a filter to disable the default Schema BreadcrumbList markup from WooCommerce.

-= 1.5.0 =

-(2018/09/16) Added the site home page as the first element in the breadcrumbs.
-Simplified the BreadcrumbList markup by adding item URLs as Schema WebPage instead of their complete Schema markup.